kwasniew/hyperbook/README.md

 ## Integrating Hyperapp with Snowpack

 [Snowpack](https://www.snowpack.dev/) is a tool to translate selected ```node_modules``` into browser friendly bundles at dependency installation time.
+It puts all dependencies as single file bundles in a predictable location called ```web_modules```.
+It also has experimental support for deep imports so all transitive dependencies are resolved as a single browser-friendly file.
+Deep imports work for libraries using ```require``` and [Node.js ESM modules](https://nodejs.org/api/esm.html).
+The latter means your dependency needs to use ```.js``` extension in import statements.
-In essence it makes bundling JS optional at development time.
+In essence Snowpack makes bundling JS optional at development time.

 Update **package.json** with this ```snowpack``` setup:
 ```json